ktosox/LostAndFound/README.md

 I want to make a card game - in about 31 hours as of writing this (sleep not included) - and I don't feel like working with humans at the moment, so I'm going alone.

-So the plan is to create a simple single-player card game (like Cultist Simulator AKA CS) - but different.
+So the plan is to create a simple single-player card game like Cultist Simulator (aka CS) - but different.
 I don't like the real-time clocks from CS, as well as how hectic it becomes with scale.

-I want this game: making choices and
+I want this game to be primarily a game about the choices where the player collects information about the game world.

 ## How will it be connected to the theme?